jake-87/blog/content/blog/pattern-unification-short.md

 solving takes slightly more work, as we can't simply plug in the result of unification - the de Brujin wouldn't line up.

 In this conversation, we were discussing relative to András Kovács' excellent "elab-zoo", <a href="https://github.com/AndrasKovacs/elaboration-zoo/">found here</a>.
-We are discussing <a href="https://github.com/AndrasKovacs/elaboration-zoo/blob/master/03-holes/pattern-unification.txt">`03-holes/pattern-unification.txt`</a> and <a href="https://github.com/AndrasKovacs/elaboration-zoo/blob/master/03-holes/Main.hs">`/03-holes/Main.hs`</a> in particular, the former begin a formal treatment of what happens *after* you find a solution, and the latter being an implementation of pattern unification (amongst other things).
+We are discussing <a href="https://github.com/AndrasKovacs/elaboration-zoo/blob/master/03-holes/pattern-unification.txt">`03-holes/pattern-unification.txt`</a> and <a href="https://github.com/AndrasKovacs/elaboration-zoo/blob/master/03-holes/Main.hs">`/03-holes/Main.hs`</a> in particular, the former being a formal treatment of what happens *after* you find a solution, and the latter being an implementation of pattern unification (amongst other things).

 ### Comments before the fact